Top 3 Business Tips to Stay In the Black

 Create a Budget

 Creating a budget means taking a realistic approach to all facets of the business.
-It is critical to the overall plan of the business and encompasses business tips numbers 2 and 3 to a deeper level.
+It is critical to the overall plan of the business and encompasses business tips #2 and #3 to a deeper level.
 A budget allows you to plan for multiple scenarios – excellent, workable, and ugly.
 It provides a high level view into assumptions that can be tested and re-tested on a regular basis.
-Remember the variables mentioned earlier that seem to come from out of the blue?
+Remember the variables that seem to come from out of the blue?
 A solid budget creates ways for you to plug in the unknowns and re-run the budget to understand the impact.
 A budget will create direction for you and your team.
 It helps senior managers with goals and accountability and gives them a blueprint for creating their own budget if necessary.
 Budgets can be simple or complex, but one needs to exist for your business to reach profitability.

 Develop Sales Objectives

 Having defined sales objectives and goals allow business owners a view into how cash will ultimately come into the business.
 It also creates strategy around reviewing existing sales channels, defining new sales channels, and setting goals for staff.
 Companies without sales objectives who run on the standard percentage increases based on last year’s figures do the business and their teams an injustice.
 Trust me, I have been there.
 A concrete sales plan allows you to identify your sales leaders and laggards and also provides insights into your customers.
 It helps you see which customers are producing the most revenue, which are most profitable, and which should have their pricing adjusted for costing the business too much time and money.